-The former home of the Lucky Strike cigarette factory has been transformed into a one-million-sq.-ft. entertainment district, complete with apartments and offices in addition to restaurants, a documentary theater, a barber shop, a basketball court, plenty of open green common space under the iconic Lucky Strike smokestack, and more.
+Lucky Strike Cigarette Factory’s former home has been transformed into a one-million-sq.-ft. entertainment district, complete with apartments and offices in addition to restaurants, a documentary theater, a barbershop, a basketball court, plenty of open green common space under the iconic Lucky Strike smokestack, and more.

 I loved the vibe on this campus because it felt like such a cool community.
 The space had so much to offer and had gorgeous landscaping!

 After the tower lighting, we walked across the campus to the Tree of Bikes on display at Burt’s Bees porch.
 All 120 new bikes made a 25-foot tall structure and will be donated within the Durham community.

 On Saturday, it was parade time!
 We kicked off the holiday season at the Durham Holiday Parade and Fun Fest in the center of town.
 There were dynamic floats, hometown bands, drill teams, school and community groups that made their way down Main Street.
-The parade concludd with a special guest appearance by Santa!
-After the parade you could head down to the American Tobacco Campus and enjoy snow sledding, inflatable bounce houses, arts and craft activities, visits with Santa, train rides, music and more.
+The parade concluded with a special guest appearance by Santa!
+After the parade, you could head down to the American Tobacco Campus and enjoy snow sledding, inflatable bounce houses, arts and craft activities, visits with Santa, train rides, music, and more.